Bot-Campus-AI/Python-Fundamentals/README.md

 print(divide(10, 2))
 print(divide(10, 0))
 ```

-**Visuals:**
-- Code being written and executed, displaying the output.
-- How assertions can help catch bugs by verifying assumptions in your code.

 ## Using the Built-in Debugger (pdb)
 Python comes with a built-in debugger called `pdb`.
 It allows you to set breakpoints, step through your code, and inspect variables.